Kaleab-Yaye/PO-Analysis-Toolkit/intelligence-dossier/M1_Sentinel_Protocol.md

 This signature in the app is a clear indication that the SDK operates on the logic of **callbacks**.
 The SDK provides the interface and the app tells the SDK through the interface what it needs the SDK to do.

-This is a common design you follow when you want to incorporate an SDK into an app — you use callbacks.
+This is a common design you follow when you want to incorporate an SDK into an app, you use callbacks.
 I am sure the SDK uses this callback to do what the app told it to do but we are not sure if this is the only way the SDK communicates with the app.
 We have seen that `create()` starts the SDK, but what happens after that inside the SDK is complicated and something we are trying to avoid.
 We must be sure it is only through **callbacks** that the SDK communicates with the app, meaning we have to make sure the SDK doesn't try to call classes of the app without the callback, which I call "Leaky Abstractions."

 So I also designed another script that will search the smali files inside the SDK to make sure there are no "leaky abstractions."
 The script operates on the following logic:

 1. The search has to happen at the root of the SDK.
 2. We strategically ignore any call that involves `Lcom/ishumei`.
-3. We ignore any lines that involve `invoke-virtual`; this avoids false positives and repeated calls to one class from the SDK — we need to locate the source of that object's creation.
+3. We ignore any lines that involve `invoke-virtual`; this avoids false positives and repeated calls to one class from the SDK, we need to locate the source of that object's creation.
 4. We include `invoke-static` and `invoke-direct` (which is usually associated with `<init>`).

 ```powershell